Yousousen/bsc_physics_cleaner/README.md

 Do not forget to save and run the python script after the changes discussed have been implemented so that the `net.pt` file is updated accordingly.

-### Running .py python files without having jupyter installed
+### Running .py python files without having Jupyter installed

-Make sure that the `get_ipython` lines in the `.py` files are commented out when running these files on a system without jupyter installed.
+Make sure that the `get_ipython` lines in the `.py` files are commented out when running these files on a system without Jupyter installed.

 ### python vs python3